wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/industry-solutions/get-started-healthcare/includes/2-technologies.md

 ## Azure

-Microsoft Azure is a cloud platform that offers the ability to build powerful software applications, data storage and services without the need for expensive servers or networking equipment.
+Microsoft Azure is a cloud platform that offers the ability to build powerful software applications, data storage, and services without the need for expensive servers or networking equipment.

 The healthcare solution provides the FHIR Sync Agent which an Azure-based API for integration to FHIR (Fast Healthcare Interoperability Resource) systems.
 Patient data can be synchronized between the healthcare solution and made visible in the various Power Apps and dashboards.
 The healthcare solutions are built on the Common Data Model for healthcare that is designed based on the HL7 FHIR specification.